-- Enrollment Reporting Timelines: The enrollment counts for each institution will consist of a preliminary and final count of enrollment each semester.
+- 1. Enrollment Reporting Timelines: The enrollment counts for each institution will consist of a preliminary and final count of enrollment each semester.
 The preliminary count in the Fall and Spring semesters will be reported as of October 15 and March 15 respectively for the community colleges and as of the last day to drop/add at the universities and state college.
 The end-of-semester count for the fall semester must be taken on or before January 15 and reported to the Chancellor's Office no later than January 20.
-The end-of-semester count for the Spring semester must be taken on or before June 15 and reported to the Chancellor's Office no later than June 20.
+The end-of-semester count for the Spring semester must be taken on or before June 15 and reported to the Chancellor's Office no later than January 20.
+The end-of-semester count for the spring semester must be taken on or before June 15 and reported to the Chancellor's Office no later than June 20.
 Enrollment counts will include unduplicated student headcount and student FTE for all state-supported courses. - 2.
 State-Supported Credit Hours: Completions for resident students in NSHE courses are counted as state-supported student credit hours for the purpose of the funding formula for all academic credit courses that can be used to fulfill the requirements of a degree or certificate and where student fee revenue1 is collected in support of the state operating budget.